Debbiefresh/Dirty_Cafe_Sales_Project/README.md

 # Cleaning A Dirty Sales Cafe Data
 ## Project Overview

 This project aims to clean and prepare the dirty cafe sales dataset for analysis.
-By changing the data type of one of the columns, fixing errors, removing blank spaces, and replacing unknown values in each field, I was able to clean the data and prepare it for analysis.
+By changing the data types of few of the columns, fixing errors, removing blank spaces, and replacing unknown values in each field, I was able to clean the data and prepare it for analysis.

 ## Data Source